-Drama scholars at St Dunstan's are expected to have been involved in a minimum of three public productions by the time of their scholarship audition.
-It would also be expected that candidates are members of an amateur theatrical organisation.
+Drama Scholars at St Dunstan's are expected to have been involved in a minimum of three public productions by the time of their scholarship audition.
+It would also be expected that candidates are members of a theatrical organisation.
 Their role within the organisation does not necessarily have to have been as an actor, with technicians and dancers also welcome to apply.
-Each candidate will need to submit a personal statement stating why they wish to apply for a Drama scholarship as well as up to two references in support.

-The process assesses candidates in groups of 10, lasting 1 hour and is as follows:
+The process on the day lasts 1 hour and is as follows: